Phakic Lens Implants

 The implantation of the Verisyse™ Phakic IOL is performed under anesthesia.
 Patients are advised that they may experience vision fluctuation during the first month after surgery.

 Depending on your particular visual needs, the Visian ICL™ could provide you with a great option for clear vision.
-Please contact Chu Vision Institute for more information on Visian ICL and other vision correction procedures.
-For more information on the Visian ICL you can visit www.visianinfo.com
+Additional insight on the Visian ICL is available at www.us.discovericl